PlainsightAI/filter-license-plate-detection/.github/pull_request_template.md

 # 📦 Pull Request

-Thank you for contributing to the OCR Filter!
+Thank you for contributing to the LPD Filter!

 Please fill out this form to help us understand your change.